thaonguyen-ha/thaonguyen-ha.github.io/content/research.md

 title = "Research"
 +++

+## Work in Progress

+"Migration Opportunities and the Impact of Wartime Civilian Protests" presented at ISA 2024.

+"Do Ceasefires Quench or Fuel Violence in Competitive Conflict Networks?"

+"Political Territoriality and Urban Violence in Postwar Abidjan" [with Sebastian van Ballen].

 ## Publications

 "The urban-rural divide in police trust: insights from Kenya".
 In [*Policing and Society*](https://doi.org/10.1080/10439463.2023.2239430).
 With Emma Elfversson and Kristine Höglund.